judahpaul16/canarygc/README.md

 ## 🤔 How Does It Work?

-Unlike traditional GCS software, MAV Manager GCS is a web-based application that runs on a Raspberry Pi--making it a part of the flight stack.
+Unlike traditional GCS software, Canary Ground Control is a web-based application that runs on a Raspberry Pi--making it a part of the flight stack.
 This enables you to manage your autopilot from anywhere in the world, as long as you have an internet connection.
 ![Diagram](screenshots/diagram.png)

 ---